Discobolus: Townley Discobolus

+The Townley Discobolus under the Great Court of the British Museum, London.

 After the discovery of the Discobolus Palombara a second notable Discobolus was excavated, at Hadrian's Villa in 1790, and was purchased by the English antiquary and art dealer established in Rome, Thomas Jenkins, at public auction in 1792.
 (Another example, also found at Tivoli at this date, was acquired by the Vatican Museums.)
 The English connoisseur Charles Townley paid Jenkins £400 for the statue, which arrived at the semi-public gallery Townley commissioned in Park Street, London, in 1794.
 The head was wrongly restored, as Richard Payne Knight soon pointed out, but Townley was convinced his was the original and better copy.

 It was bought for the British Museum, with the rest of Townley's marbles, in July 1805.

 Other copies

+The Discobolus Castel Porziano was discovered in 1906 in the ruins of a Roman villa at Tor Paterno in the former royal estate of Castel Porziano.
+It is now conserved in the Museo Nazionale Romano.
+The Castel Porziano is fragmentary.

 Other Roman copies in marble have been recovered, and torsos that were already known in the 17th century but that had been wrongly restored and completed, have since been identified as further repetitions after Myron's model.
 For one such example, in the early 18th century Pierre-Étienne Monnot restored a torso that is now recognized as an example of Myron's Discobolus as a Wounded Gladiator who supports himself on his arm as he sinks to the ground; the completed sculpture was donated before 1734 by Pope Clement XII to the Capitoline Museums, where it remains.

-Yet another copy was discovered in 1906 in the ruins of a Roman villa at Tor Paterno in the former royal estate of Castel Porziano, now also conserved in the Museo Nazionale Romano.